 Firefly helps you shop the world – Amazon will tell you different but Firefly is basically a fancy shopping app.
 The Fire’s camera uses the software to recognise 100 million different everyday items in the world around you, from art and books to bar codes and QR codes.
 Scan something and Firefly will identify it and link you to information from Amazon about the item and the Amazon store.
 You can use Firefly via a dedicated button on the side of the phone.

 3D screen – well, not really.
 You can’t blame Amazon for not delivering on buzz drummed up by tech journalists but the 3D technology on the Fire looks underwhelming.
-Called dynamic perspective it certainly isn’t the holographic projections rumoured before the event.
+Called dynamic perspective it certainly isn’t the holographic projections rumoured.
 Instead, it’s a 3D-like display without the need for silly glasses.
 In the demo of the feature Amazon showed the Empire State building bulging out of the map screen.

 Prime price – anyone expecting a Kindle Fire budget busting price tag will be disappointed.
 We only have US pricing so far, where the 32GB version will cost $199 (£117) on a two year contract or $649 (£381) contract free.
 That’s a bargain against a £629 iPhone and around the same price as the £339 Nexus 5.